The-Marcy-Lab-School/problem-set-x-recursion/README.md

 ### Short Response Questions
 **1. What is recursion?**
+    Recursion is when a function is called within itself.
 **2. What type of problems are best solved using recursion?**

 **3. What are the benefits of writing functions recursively?
 What are the drawbacks?**
+    Writing a function recursively allows ones code to look cleaner due to not having to create a loop for the function.
+But while it does look neater it can lead to confusion and can cause errors within the code.
 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.